 I think I may understand Leah.
 She is wounded, and life requires that she live as unwanted.
 She sticks out as a woman of tragedy and broken hopes and dreams.
 She will always live as a reject.
 At best, she will always be a distant second, and perhaps a bit scorned and neglected for this.

-I so love Leah.
+I so love Leah and I do understand her.
 Her life is a long tragedy and very full of sadness.
 For the next 30-40 years she will always be a cast-off, someone who has been broken on life’s hard wheel.
 I look at her with a painful bit of understanding.
 She reminds me of being a struggler and a survivor.
 Her sad life is comparable to us who have to fight so hard over our own illness or handicap.

 We may have “Leah’s eyes,” but we also have His grace.